sueszli/noodle-retrieval/docs/report.md

 -   the majority voting heuristic is not good enough.
 -   in addition to the voting, we can use the embeddings of the documents and queries to improve the aggregation of the judgements.
 -   if a document is closer to the query in the latent / embedding space, it is more likely to be relevant.
+-   **idea 1:** use the doc-query similarity (range: 0-1) as a weight for the judgement values. sum up the weighted judgements and take the majority. → turned out to be too slow to compute.
+-   **idea 2:** use the doc-query similarity to sort the judgements. accept the first 2 or 3 vote that are the closest to the query, otherwise assume 0. → this is the approach we implemented.

 _algorithm:_